-Quarto is great at creating a professional-looking work product that integrates all of your content.
-It may be difficult, however, to use a .qmd when solving problems and analyzing data.
-To solve this, we sometimes use both a .R and .qmd file when doing analysis.
+R Markdown is great at creating a professional-looking work product that integrates all of your content.
+It may be difficult, however, to use an .qmd when solving problems and analyzing data.
+To solve this, we recommend you use both a .R and .qmd file when starting your analysis.
 This achieves several goals:

-- Solve problems faster: You can run your code line-by-line without having to wait for your whole file to be rendered. - Stay organized: You can add hundreds of lines to your .R without worrying about cluttering your .qmd. - Archive your process: You have a record of the work you did, the errors you made, and how you came to the solution.
+- Solve problems faster You can run your code line-by-line without having to wait for R to compile all of your work. - Stay organized You can add hundreds of lines to your .R without worrying about cluttering your .qmd. - Archive your process You have a record of the work you did, the errors you made, and how you came to the solution.

-You can think of R Script as your scrap paper and Quarto as the final product.
+When working on a new project, think of R Script as your scrap paper and the Quarto file as the final product.
 Use comments to break up your .R file and then copy and paste your work in the .qmd after you've solved the problem.
 This is an iterative process; you should go back to your .R file any time you need to test the code in your .qmd.